 The most common symptom of depression is a feeling of hopelessness and helplessness.
 It usually begins when an individual thinks that life doesn’t get better or situations don’t improve at all.
 Another symptom is the lack of interest in daily activities.
 A sudden abandonment of hobbies, social activities and pastimes could be a sign of depression.
 Lack of interest in sex is another sign.
 EZclaim medical billing software

 Individuals who have depression may also display changes in weight and appetite.
 They could lose or gain weight significantly.
 Another symptom is change in sleep patterns.
 It could be oversleeping or lack of sleep.
 Feeling angry, restless and having violent thoughts could be a sign of depression as well.
-Also, there is an obvious loss of energy displayed by feelings of sluggishness, fatigue and being physically drained.
+Also, there is an obvious loss of energy Cash for junk cars displayed by feelings of sluggishness, fatigue and being physically drained.

 People who display reckless behavior or escapist behavior like reckless driving, gambling, substance abuse and dangerous sports could be telltale signs of depression.
 People who have depression often lack the ability to concentrate, remember, make decisions and focus.
 Unexplained body aches and pains such as headaches, stomach pains and back pains could also spell trouble.

 The mentioned treatments are effective but there are also preventive programs that help stop prevention from occurring.
 Effective community preventive programs are focused on actions that strengthen the protective factors against depression and reduce risk factors.
 Since depression starts early, school-based programs that target problem-solving, social and cognitive abilities of children are effective preventive measures against depression.